Neuroinflab/lsfm_image_server/README.md

 * The default anatomical orientation for LSFMPy datasets and associated software follows the RAS (right-anterior-superior) convention
-* Removing large groups or datasets from an hdf5 file will not immediately free up disk space occupied by the file.
-Only after using the h5repack tool will the disk space usage be reduced to reflect the updated hdf5 file contents.
+* Removing large groups or datasets from an hdf5 file will not immediately free up disk space occupied by the file; only after using the h5repack tool will the disk space usage be reduced to reflect the updated hdf5 file contents

 ### Setup
 ```bash